popey/popey.com-blog/content/post/2023/09/full-text-content-in-hugo.md

 My silly blog of nonsense isn't in the same class as the luminaries and contemporaries I've linked to, clearly.
 Every so often I'll put out a post, or have a streak of posts.
 But then I lapse back into months tumbleweed rolling by.

+***Serendipitously, [this](https://dev.to/azasypkin/why-i-started-writing-regularly-2f7f) post just popped up from another blogger encouraging people to blog, and why.***

-I'm trying to get better though, and share my stories widely.
-Indeed [one](blog/2023/08/i386-in-ubuntu-wont-die/) recently hit the front page of [hackernews](https://news.ycombinator.com/item?id=37280878), which is always 'fun'.
+Personally I'm trying to get better at blogging, and sharing my stories widely.

+Indeed [one](blog/2023/08/i386-in-ubuntu-wont-die/) recently hit the front page of [hackernews](https://news.ycombinator.com/item?id=37280878) and spent all day there, which is always 'fun'.
 It's fascinating to see the perspectives of the HN denizens.

 [![HN](/blog/images/2023-09-01/hn.jpg)](/blog/images/2023-09-01/hn.jpg)